MyEdMentor

 Connecting Brand to the Wider Business System

-One of SPPIN Sim's structural advantages for brand management teaching is that the simulation is cross-functional.
+One of MyEdMentor's structural advantages for brand management teaching is that the simulation is cross-functional.
 Brand decisions in the marketing module interact with procurement choices, operational constraints, and workforce morale.
 Students quickly discover that a premium brand positioning is impossible to sustain if the operations team has cut quality safeguards to save cost, and that the reverse is also true: an operationally excellent team can be undermined by a marketing function that overextends the brand promise.

 Debrief as the Learning Moment

-The debrief after a SPPIN Sim session is where brand management teaching crystallises.
+The debrief after a MyEdMentor session is where brand management teaching crystallises.
 Tutors can show teams how their brand equity scores moved in response to specific decisions, trace the causal chain from a reactive pricing cut to a long-term positioning problem, and facilitate a structured reflection against CIM-aligned brand management competencies.
 The data generated by the session gives the debrief a specificity that retrospective case analysis cannot match, students are reflecting on their own decisions, not someone else's.

 Preparing Graduates for the Pressure Test

 Employers in brand and marketing roles consistently report that new graduates struggle most when brand strategy is contested or under pressure.
 The theoretical knowledge is there; the practised confidence is not.
 Simulated market shocks are not a shortcut around that developmental gap, but they are one of the most effective accelerants available in a higher education context.
-SPPIN Sim gives tutors a tool to create that pressure safely, debrief it rigorously, and connect it explicitly to the professional competency frameworks that will follow students throughout their careers.
+MyEdMentor gives tutors a tool to create that pressure safely, debrief it rigorously, and connect it explicitly to the professional competency frameworks that will follow students throughout their careers.

 See it in action